 I make this recipe in a four-quart crock pot that I was gifted (thanks little bro).
 You could make this recipe easily in a three and half, four or six quart crock pot.

 Cooking a pork loin in the crock pot couldn’t be easier, and your family will love this for dinner.
 We serve it up as slices of pork alongside quickly roasted vegetables or a nice green salad.
-Corn, potatoes or rice also work nicely as a side.
+Corn, roasted or mashed potatoes or rice also work nicely as a side.
 Sometimes we also serve this pork loin recipe with homemade gravy.